Implementation of Oblivious Transfer over Binary-Input AWGN Channels by Polar Codes: Conclusion

 \section{Conclusion}

-We developed an explicit, implementation-friendly polar-code based 2-1 OT protocol over binary-input memoryless channels, and we quantified its performance over the BI--AWGN channel.
+We developed an explicit polar-code-based one-out-of-two OT protocol over binary-input memoryless channels, and we quantified its performance over the BI--AWGN channel.
 The construction views polarization through a virtual binary-erasure interface: reliable bit-channels carry Bob's chosen message, while a paired set of unreliable bit-channels is arranged to convey essentially no information about the unchosen message.
-To mitigate leakage caused by revealing the polarization transform, we restricted to permutations that preserve the polar transform and used them to create different views of the good/bad index structure at Alice and Bob.
+To mitigate leakage caused by revealing the polar transform, we restricted to permutations that preserve the polar transform and used them to create different views of the good/bad index structure at Alice and Bob.
 We further strengthened the erasure-like behavior at finite blocklength by injecting random bits on a carefully selected subset of unreliable bit-channels and applying privacy amplification via universal hashing.
-A central technical contribution was a complete characterization of the transform-preserving permutations: we showed that they are exactly those induced by reordering the stages of the polar transform (equivalently, permuting the bit positions of the binary index representation), yielding a concrete and fully implementable family of admissible permutations.
-Building on this structure, we introduced a finite-blocklength OT-rate optimization method that selects both the permutation and the paired index sets using standard polar-code reliability estimates, enabling fast OT-rate evaluation under leakage and reliability constraints.
-All information-theoretic claims were proved within the paper, and extensive simulations corroborated the predicted leakage--reliability--rate tradeoffs.
+One of the contributions was a complete characterization of the transform-preserving permutations: we showed that they are exactly those induced by permuting the bit positions of the binary index representation, yielding a concrete and fully implementable family of admissible permutations.
+Building on this structure, we introduced a finite-blocklength OT-rate optimization method that selects both the permutation and the paired index sets using standard polar-code reliability estimates.
+All information-theoretic claims were proved within the paper.

 \appendices